koreaneggroll/algorithms-in-c-book/C/intro.md

     The book actually covers a little bit of C concepts, I won't sadly.
 This requires at least a basic understanding of C.
+If you don't, check the pdf for the "C programming language second edition" book in the books folder.